RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

     -o output/bigwig_downsample/multiBigwigSummary_all_H3K27me3_downsample_heatmap.pdf
 ## Time per time (for genotype effect)

 ## Genotype per genotype (for time effect)
 ```

-NOTE: I tested Spearman and Pearson correlation.
-Pearson perform better (more accurate); I also remove outlier as Pearson are more sensitive; could come from blacklist regions.
+*NOTE: I tested Spearman and Pearson correlation.
+Pearson perform better (more accurate); I also remove outlier as Pearson are more sensitive; could come from blacklist regions.*

+--> Let's **use the non-downsample/raw** as it give more peaks; and the replicate looks more 'similar' on IGV.
+Moreover MACS2 already account for these differences while calling peak.